DeutscheBahnAG/components/README.md

 # webDBX

-DBX, the Bahn X design system, implemented for the web
+DBX, the BahnX design system, implemented for the web

 ## How to Install

-### Setup Access to private GitHub Repositories as Dependencies
+### Setup Access to Private GitHub Repositories as Dependencies

-In case you have not set up Bahn X git repo access on your machine already, follow these steps:
+In case you have not set up BahnX Git repo access on your machine already, follow these steps:

 - Go to https://github.com/settings/tokens/new
 - Select `repo`, `write:packages`, and `read:packages` (without `repo` some verifications will fail)